pwjazz/mwanzia/README.markdown

 ### Cyclic References

 With Mwanzia, use the annotation @JsonExclude to deal with pruning your object graph on return to the client.
-If using the JPA Plugin, you can use the
-@JsonReference for more sophisticated handling of back-references (see JPA Plugin section below).
+When dealing with JPA entities you don't need to worry about this (see JPA Plugin section below).

 ##### Java Code

     public class Owner {

-        @JsonManagedReference
         public Owned getOwned() {};

         public static Owner find() {};